VIDEO –Click bottom right corner for Full Screen – Bellmore Family Street Festival, Sept. 25, 2021:

 The first Saturday in autumn, August 25th, Bob and I visited the 34th Annual Bellmore Family Street Festival.
 The food, the smells, the crafts… were tantalizing, and the people were the highlight of the afternoon.

-As we walked to the carnival rides at the opposite end of the festival, I ate grilled corn on the cob, chatted at various political booths, and browsed at countless crafts booths, including one where I bought a glass and metal blue bird for my front yard.
+As we walked to the carnival rides at the opposite end of the festival, I ate grilled corn on the cob, chatted at various political booths, and browsed at countless crafts booths, including one where I bought a solar powered blue bird for my front garden.

 Bellmore, NY, U.S. Sept.
 25, 2021.
 At center, JASON ABELOVE, the Democratic candidate for Town of Hempstead Supervisor, visits the South Shore Women’s Caucus booth at the 34th Annual Bellmore Family Street Festival.

 We were about to leave when we ran into my daughter Sue’s family, so the five of us headed off together towards the carnival rides and ices.